InCom-0/incplot/README.md

 ## Building ##

-Building incplot requires CMake and it should be possible using the (appropriate) predefined presets.</br>
+Building incplot requires CMake and should be possible using the (appropriate) predefined CMake presets.</br>

+* Uses cutting edge (as of September 2025) features from C++23 language as well as from C++23 STL extensively
+* Compiles with GCC 14.2+ and Clang 20.1.3+ on Linux, MacOS
+* Compiles with MSVC 19.44+, GCC 14.2+ (through MSYS2) and Clang 20.1.3+ (through MSYS2) on Windows
-Incplot is using very cutting edge features of the standard.
-Beware that as of September 2025 LLVM's libc++ doesn't (yet) support all the C++23 library features used by incplot.
-However, both libstdc++ and MSVC STL support all incplot's needs.</br>
-In other words: A. If compiling with Clang, it is imperative to use libstdc++ (which is sort of irregular but possible).
-B. It is almost certainly no-go for the more exotic compilers and toolings.</br>
+* Beware that as of September 2025 LLVM's libc++ doesn't (yet) support all the C++23 library features used by incplot.
+Therefore, if compiling with Clang, it is imperative to use libstdc++ (which is sort of irregular but possible)
+* It is almost certainly impossible to compile with the more exotic compilers and toolings (as they are lagging further behind the mainstream ones in standard implementation)
-These limitations will subside on their own as time passes and implementations get fully up to speed on modern C++.
+* These limitations will no doubt subside as time passes and implementations get fully up to speed on modern C++.

 ## License
 This code is free to use under the terms of the [MIT license](https://github.com/InCom-0/incplot/blob/main/LICENSE.txt).